Lbalkenhol/candl/docs/interface/interface_sampler.rst

-    variant = 'use_CMB' ; Select a variant of the data set if pointing to an index file lensing = T ; Switch on for lensing likelihoods feedback = T ; Switch on to request feedback from candl initialisation data_selection = None ; Select a subset of the data set clear_1d_internal_priors = T ; Switch off to use candl internal 1d priors clear_nd_internal_priors = F ; Switch on to ignore candl internal higher dimensional priors.
+    variant = 'use_CMB' ; Select a variant of the data set if pointing to an index file lensing = T ; Switch on for lensing likelihoods feedback = T ; Switch on to request feedback from candl initialisation data_selection = "..." ; Select a subset of the data set clear_1d_internal_priors = T ; Switch off to use candl internal 1d priors clear_nd_internal_priors = F ; Switch on to ignore candl internal higher dimensional priors.
 Careful: higher-dimensional priors are not implemented in CosmoSIS itself. force_ignore_transformations = '' ; Backdoor if you want to ignore certain transformations in the data model.